BorisBesker/Django_app/README.md

 <a name="sass">[2.4 Compile SASS](#tweaks-sass)</a>
 -----------------
-Before application usage you need to compile your Sass to CSS using the sass command.
+Before application usage you need to compile Sass to CSS using the sass command.
-Navigate to python package where the main.scss is located
+Navigate to directory where the main.scss is located:

 `cd accounts/static/accounts/sass.scss`

- Execute the command
+ Execute the command:

 `sass main.scss main.css`